femboyfin/dbdideas/survivor_perks.md

   - Makes the perks more reasonably useful for the majority of the match.
 - Increased skill check trigger chance to **8/10/12%** *(was 6/8/10%)*
   - Noticeable strength increase to increase playrate of a low-tier perk.
-- Decreased penalty for missed skilled skill checks to **75%** *(was 50%)*
+- Increased penalty reduction for missed skilled skill checks to **75%** *(was 50%)*
   - Minor number change to incentivize using the perk by making the added skill check difficulty less penalizing.

 ## [Deception](<https://deadbydaylight.wiki.gg/wiki/Deception>) 📉 🗑️

-- Suppress Grunts of Pain as well
+- Now suppresses Grunts of Pain
   - Minor buff to help with the trickery aspect, prevents your grunts from giving away you're not in the locker.
-- Instead of attempting to rush-enter the locker to activate, instead use an Activate Ability button.
+- Now uses Activate Ability to feint locker entry
   - Makes the action more deliberate, ensuring the perk doesn't accidentally become detrimental in situations where you wanted to fast enter a locker.

 ## [Decisive Strike](<https://deadbydaylight.wiki.gg/wiki/Decisive_Strike>) 😷 💪

-- Timer no longer decreases in chase
+- Now pauses the deactivation timer while in chase
   - Prevents the survivor from being punished for performing well in chase.
 - Decreased timer to **30 seconds** *(was 60)*
   - This prevents the killer from being punished for chasing and downing another survivor, and then stumbling back upon you 30-60 seconds later and being punished for it.